 * The Silent Enemy: Canada and the Deadly Flu of 1918 by Elaine Pettigrew (Saskatoon: Western Producer Prairie Books, 1983), p.
 8.

-François Dubois, Jean-Pierre Thouez and Denis Goulet.
-“A Geographic Analysis of the Spread of Spanish Influenza in Quebec 1918-20” in Epidemic Encounters: Influenza, Society, and Culture in Canada, 1918-20, edited by Magda Fahrni and Esyllt W. Jones.
-Vancouver: UBC Press, 2012.
+** “A Geographic Analysis of the Spread of Spanish Influenza in Quebec 1918-20” by François Dubois, Jean-Pierre Thouez and Denis Goulet, in Epidemic Encounters: Influenza, Society, and Culture in Canada, 1918-20, edited by Magda Fahrni and Esyllt W. Jones.
+(Vancouver: UBC Press, 2012).

-On September 24, the Colonist alerted readers of the epidemic’s presence in Canada:
+On September 24, the Colonist alerted readers to the epidemic’s presence in Canada: